This article aims to help you improve your emotional well-being, eliminate spiritual disharmony, and heal your mind, body, and spirit.

 I think that anyone who is unhappy with their past would have no desire to repeat it.
 So why allow the unfavorable events to keep reoccurring?

+You see?
 Many people repeat their mistakes, hoping to make it work the next time.
 They redo whatever failed, hoping it will have a different outcome the next time.

 This persistence and single-minded attitude could be due to unresolved issues concerning prior toxic experiences.